josecelano/data-version-control/README.md

 ## TODO

 * Cache for DVC cache?
 We have to pull the whole dataset on every pipeline.
-* Consider docker instead of `conda` setup? maybe faster?.
-* Refactor `prepare_images.py` script.
-How could be easily converted to GitHub Action in the future?
 * Use GitHub cache for DVC local cache `.dvc\cache`?
 * It seems `conda` cache it's not working.
 See issue [#1](https://github.com/josecelano/data-version-control/issues/1).
 * Make the pipeline fail if the accuracy of the model decreases.
+* Add tests to GitHub Action skimage-resizer.